heap/heap-swift-core-sdk/Development/README.md

 exist in [Sources](Sources/) and tests exist in [Tests](Tests/).
 There are also example apps in [Examples](Examples/) which can be used for manually validating Heap.

+# HeapSwiftCoreInterfaces

+If you take a look in [../Package.swift][../Package.swift], you'll see that HeapSwiftCore has a binary target called HeapSwiftCoreInterfaces.
+This exists because HeapIOSAutocapture requires a stable ABI provided by Library Evolution and Swift Package
+Manager doesn't have an ergonomic way to enable Library Evolution in a source package.

+Instead, we compile a small XCFramework, HeapSwiftCoreInterfaces, which provides a stable ABI that can be used by HeapIOSAutocapture's binary target, requiring only a thin wrapper on top to connect `Heap.shared` to the autocapture SDK.

+Details on how this gets deployed are covered below.

 # CI Pipeline

 Each branch pushed to the server triggers a build in [the repo-heap-swift-core-required BuildKite pipeline][buildkite-req].
 This pipeline